QueenDekim/Athenaeum-Obscura/README.md

 *   **`header.html`**: Contains meta tags, links to CSS, favicon, and the page header.
 *   **`footer.html`**: Contains the footer and a link to `main.js`.
 *   **`index.html`**:
-    *   The main page template.
+    *   The main page template, including the settings modal.
-    *   Includes `header.html` and `footer.html`.
-    *   Displays the title "Available Sites" and a "Refresh" button.
+    *   Displays the title "Available Sites", refresh and settings buttons.
-    *   Shows the last update time.
     *   Uses a Jinja2 loop to display site cards (`site-card`) with previews.
     *   Implements pagination for navigating through site pages.
     *   Includes a modal (`refresh-modal`) to display the update status.
-*   **`main.css`**: Defines styles for all interface elements, including the site grid, cards, pagination, refresh button, and modal window.
+*   **`main.css`**: Defines styles for all interface elements, including themes, fonts, backgrounds, site grid, cards, pagination, and modals.
 *   **`main.js`**:
-    *   Handles the click event on the "Refresh" button.
+    *   Handles theme switching and saves the selected theme to `localStorage`.
-    *   Displays a modal window with a loading indicator.
+    *   Manages the settings modal (opening, closing, tab switching).
-    *   Sends a `POST` request to `/refresh`.
+    *   Handles the click event on the "Refresh" button, displaying a modal and sending a `POST` request to `/refresh`.
-    *   Sets a timeout for the request.
-    *   Handles the server response:
-        *   Displays a message about the update result.
-        *   If there are changes (`changes_count > 0`), reloads the page after 1 second.
-        *   If there are no changes, hides the modal after 3 seconds and also reloads the page (to account for removed sites).
-        *   Handles network/server errors.

 ## 4. Project Structure

 ```
 Athenaeum-Obscura
+  ├── assets
   ├── content
   ├── src
   │   ├── app.py